-If you ever wonder where the content for these blog posts comes from, it’s my many weekly coaching calls, plus social media groups.
-I pick up on patterns of challenges, and this week’s resounding challenge is the pain and suffering that comes from self-imposed deadlines!
+If you ever wonder where the content for these blog posts comes from, it’s from my many weekly coaching calls, plus an array of social media groups.
+I pick up on patterns of specific challenges people are facing, and this week’s resounding challenge is the pain and suffering that comes from self-imposed deadlines.

 Seriously.
-SO many people are putting very intense deadlines on tasks, projects, launches… and it can have a crippling effect if not managed properly.
+SO many people are putting very intense deadlines on tasks, projects, launches… and that can have a crippling effect if not managed properly.

 I felt compelled to share a few tips and insights to set deadlines in a reasonable and effective way that creates a culture of success:

-- Plan in buffer time for the unknown — This is may be the biggest area for improvement.
+- Plan in buffer time for the unknown.
+This may be the biggest area for improvement.
 Life is complex and ever-changing.
 Plan time to be flexible for the events that pop up without warning.

-- No one knows your expectations — This is a close second to pay attention to.
-You may have this grand idea of how your launch or project will be executed.
-But if you don’t get a chance to create that extra bonus, or if you need to set a delivery date for one week later, NO ONE will know the difference but you.
+- No one knows your expectations.
+This is a close second to pay attention to.
+You may have a grand idea of how your launch or project will be executed… But if you don’t get a chance to create that extra bonus, or if you need to set a delivery date for one week later, NO ONE will know the difference but you.
 Take comfort in that.
 Be flexible.

-- Be super careful of this trap: comparison — We tend to put unreasonable expectations on ourselves naturally due to the ever-increasing pace of society brought on by the digital age, BUT, comparison plays a HUGE role in our dissatisfaction.
-We see “everyone” launching new programs “so quickly and effectively.”
-But remember, the grass is NOT greener on the other side.
+- Be super careful of this trap: Comparison.
+We tend to put unreasonable expectations on ourselves naturally due to the ever-increasing pace of society brought on by the digital age, but comparison plays a HUGE role in our dissatisfaction.
+We see “everyone” launching new programs “so quickly and effectively.
+Remember, the grass is NOT greener on the other side.

-Which of the 5 insights above was one you needed to hear today?
+Which of the 5 insights above was the one you needed to hear today?

 Comment below and let me know.
 I’d love to hear from you. 🙂

-With gratitude for all you do to better yourself and others.
+With gratitude for all that you do to better yourself and others.